Our principles are based on the eternal Indian teachings as below:

 Om peace, peace, peace!
 (Om, Shanthih!
 Shanthih!
 Shanthihi!)

-a) Organisation of Charitable and Relief activities and setting up of a Public fund in fulfillment of the activities below
+The Main Objectives of SEWA AUSTRALIA are organisation of Charitable and Relief activities and setting up of a Public fund in fulfilment of the activities below

-i) Provide relief to the victims of natural disasters like floods, bush fires and other natural disasters in Australia
+- Provide relief to the victims of natural disasters like floods, bush fires and other natural disasters in Australia.

-iv) Conducting such other activities that are consistent with charitable and relief activities established under the public fund
+- Conducting such other activities that are consistent with charitable and relief activities established under the public benevolent fund

 All activities will be carried out to all irrespective of race, nationality, religion, or sex.